yerkes-gencore/extractions_nextflow/README.md

 The only 'required' parameter is `run_dir`: the location of the sequencing data.
 See the next section for setting parameters.

-If nextflow is not added to your path, you can call the executable in the tools directory like this
+If nextflow is not added to your path, (you'll get an error saying `bash: nextflow command not found...`) you can call the executable in the tools directory like this

 `/yerkes-cifs/runs/tools/nextflow/nextflow run ...`